CipherOne/swiftprotocol/README.md

-# The Non Profit Universal Basic Income Church
+# The Altruen Nation (TAN)'s Universal Basic Income Church (TUBIC)

-The Universal Basic Income Church (UBIC) protocol is the DAO-based implemention of Universal Basic Income (UBI).
+The TUBIC protocol is the NDAO based implemention of Universal Basic Income (UBI).

 Example: **https://www.swiftdemand.com/**

 ## Abstract
-The Universal Basic Income Church (UBIC) is the non-profit Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) providing the UBI through the Altruen Nation's UBIC applications (apps), decentralized applications (dapps), e-copyrighted sound-symbols-letters, programs, blockchains (forked from the SwiftDemand blockchain that forked from NEO blockchain that used the Altruen Nation's e-copyrighted property including UBIC), the Universal Basic Income Token (UBIT), and the electronic cryptocurrency (e-currency) used for each transaction (Tx) on the UBIC mainnet designed with [no transaction latency](#transaction-latency), [scaled to trillions of transactions per second](#trillions-of-Tx-per-second;TPS), [zero transaction fees between Members](#0-transaction-fees), and [dispute resolution for disputed Txs](#buyer-seller-protections) regarding purchases made by Members.
+TUBIC is the Nonprofit Decentralized Autonomous Organization (NDAO) with Artificial Intelligence (AI) providing the UBI through the Altruen Nation's UBIC applications (apps), decentralized applications (dapps), e-copyrighted sound-symbols-letters, programs, blockchains (forked from the SwiftDemand blockchain that forked from NEO blockchain that used the Altruen Nation's e-copyrighted property including UBIC), the Universal Basic Income Token (UBIT), and the electronic cryptocurrency (e-currency) used for each transaction (Tx) on the UBIC mainnet designed with [no transaction latency](#transaction-latency), [scaled to trillions of transactions per second](#trillions-of-Tx-per-second;TPS), [zero transaction fees between Members](#0-transaction-fees), and [dispute resolution for disputed Txs](#buyer-seller-protections) regarding purchases made by Members.
 UBI is distributed on a daily basis to each Member.
 This is the best understanding of how this Protocol works.

 - [Introduction](#introduction)
 - [Account Types](#account-types)